mlecoutre/webserver-report/README.md

 We can extract data on
 * Memory used
-* Thread pool
+* Thread pools
-* Datasource connection pool
+* DataSource connection pools
-* JMS connection pool
+* JMS queue connection pools

 Run the project